Edasgh/PW-Assignment-Projects/second-part/CRUD-Assignment/Express-MongoDB-User-Backend/Readme.md

 And, in the catch block, if any of these errors occur, it will send the status code of 500 and send the respective error message as a message.

-4. At first, the function to handle the "POST" request at "/register" endpoint is created.
+4. Then, the function to handle the "POST" request at "/login" endpoint is created.

 The functionalities in the "loginUser" function are :